TheR1D/shell_gpt/README.md

 # -> Execute shell command? [y/N]: y
 # ...
 ```
-Since GPT-3 models can also do summarization and analyzing of input text, we can ask `text-davinci-003` generate for example, commit message:
+Since GPT-3 models can also do summarization and analyzing of input text, we can ask `text-davinci-003` to generate commit message:
 ```shell
 sgpt "Generate git commit message with details, my changes: $(git diff)"
 # -> Commit message: Implement Model enum and get_edited_prompt() func, add temperature, top_p and editor args for OpenAI request.